Gene McDaniels

-Eugene Booker McDaniels (February 12, 1935 – July 29, 2011) was an American singer and songwriter.
-He had his greatest recording success in the early 1960s, reaching number three on the U.S. Billboard Hot 100 singles chart with "A Hundred Pounds of Clay" and number five with "Tower Of Strength," both hits in 1961.
-He had continued success as a songwriter with titles including "Compared to What" and Roberta Flack's "Feel Like Makin' Love".
+Eugene Booker McDaniels (February 12, 1935 – July 29, 2011) was an American singer, producer and songwriter.
+He had his greatest recording success in the early 1960s, reaching number three on the U.S. Billboard Hot 100 singles chart with "A Hundred Pounds of Clay" and number five with "Tower of Strength", both hits in 1961.
+He had continued success as a songwriter with "Compared to What".

 Background

 Born in Kansas City, Kansas, McDaniels grew up in Omaha, Nebraska.
 As well as singing gospel music in church, he developed a love of jazz learning to play the saxophone and trumpet.
 After forming a singing group, the Echoes of Joy, later known as the Sultans, in his teens, he studied at the University of Omaha Conservatory of Music before joining the Mississippi Piney Woods Singers, with whom he toured in California.